Estonian Auditors’ Association

 The Auditors Activities Act specifies the basis of auditing as international standards (IAASB standards).
 The Auditors Activities Oversight Council has legal responsibility for auditing standard-setting in Estonia.
 However, for any regulation to have legal effect in Estonia it must be translated into Estonian.

-In 2016, EAA was delegated the responsibility of standards’ translation and the association has translated all ISA that are applicable for audits on or after December 15, 2016, which includes the new auditor’s reporting standard.
-The EAA aims to continue the practice of translating all relevant IAASB standards in a timely manner.
+In 2016, the Estonian Auditors’ Association (EAA) was delegated the responsibility of standards’ translation and the association has translated all ISA that are applicable for audits on or after December 15, 2019.

 To further implementation, EAA provides members with the translated standards on its website along with examples of auditor reporting and other guidance.
 It also works to ensure inclusion of changes and developments to the ISA in the sworn auditors examination and initial professional development program.
 Additionally, as the entity responsible for provision of continuing professional development (CPD), the EAA strives to update CPD programs and seminars appropriately to embody standards’ updates and address any emerging themes / issues.